The Alzheimer’s Association Greater Indiana Chapter provides both in-person learning and education programs, as well as online learning options.

-Below are descriptions of the common programs offered in-person throughout Indiana, but offerings and availability vary in each region.
-There are no fees to attend these programs, but registration is requested by contacting the 24/7 Helpline at 800.272.3900.
+The Greater Indiana Chapter offers in-person community and family education and outreach programs throughout Indiana (offerings and availability vary per region).
+There are no fees to attend these programs, but registration is requested by using the link below or contacting the 24/7 Helpline at 800.272.3900.

 Healthy Living for Your Brain and Body: Tips from the Latest Research

 This program will help you develop better habits for living a healthy lifestyle.
 Studies have shown that proper brain and heart health can contribute to the possible risk reduction of diseases and can ultimately lead to a longer and healthier life.

 Know the 10 Signs: Early Detection Matters

 This introductory program provides attendees with an understanding of the difference between age-related memory loss and Alzheimer’s and what to do if they or someone they know has signs of the disease.

 Learn about important legal and financial issues to consider, how to put plans in place, and how to access legal and financial resources near you.